Unfinished Music No. 1: Two Virgins: Cover

 Lennon and Ono used a time-delay camera, which was set up by Tony Bramwell, to take nude photographs of themselves for the album's cover: these were taken at 34 Montagu Square, in early October 1968.
 Lennon explained that they "were both a bit embarrassed when we peeled off for the picture, so I took it myself with a delayed action shutter."
 The front cover showed them frontally nude while the rear cover showed them nude from behind.
-John's idea was to have the nude shot for the front album cover.
+Lennon's idea was to have the nude shot for the front album cover.
 Neil Aspinall recalled that Lennon gave the roll of film to an Apple employee called Jeremy, with instructions to develop the photographs.
 Jeremy claimed that the pictures were "mind-blowing"; Aspinall wryly observed that "Everything was always 'mind-blowing' to Jeremy" and then went on to say "but – just that one time – he was actually right.
 He couldn't believe it."

 The cover provoked an outrage, prompting distributors to sell the album in a plain brown wrapper.
-Quotes from Genesis Chapter 2, chosen by Derek Taylor, were placed on the back of the brown bag.
+Quotes from Genesis 2, chosen by Derek Taylor, were placed on the back of the brown bag.
 The album's title arose from the couple's feeling that they were "two innocents, lost in a world gone mad", and because after making the recording, the pair consummated their relationship.
 Lennon said that the cover "just seemed natural for us.
 We're all naked really."
-Ono viewed the cover as a significant declaration: "I was in the artistic community, where a painter did a thing about rolling a naked woman with blue paint on her body on a canvas; ... that was going on at the time.
-The only difference was that we were going to stand together, which I thought was very interesting ... it was just standing straight.
+Ono viewed the cover as a significant declaration: "I was in the artistic community, where a painter did a thing about rolling a naked woman with blue paint on her body on a canvas; [...] that was going on at the time.
+The only difference was that we were going to stand together, which I thought was very interesting [...] it was just standing straight.
 I liked that concept."
 The album was regarded by some authorities as being obscene and copies were impounded in several jurisdictions (including 30,000 copies in New Jersey in January 1969).
 Lennon commented that the uproar seemed to have less to do with the explicit nudity, and more to do with the fact that the pair were rather unattractive; he described it later as a picture of "two slightly overweight ex-junkies".